meryemctnky/frontend-mentor-challenges/order-summary-component/README.md

-# Frontend Mentor - Product preview card component
+# Frontend Mentor - Order summary card

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).